 What walks does the Club provide?

 The Club generally offers a choice of two or three walks on Sundays, four on Wednesdays and one on summer Thursday evenings.
 Sunday A walks are at a moderate/brisk pace, usually covering between 14 and 16 miles.
 Sunday B walks are taken at a moderate pace and are generally between 10 and 12 miles long.
 Both walks are ‘day’ walks; people bring a packed lunch with them although a stop may be made near a pub for some liquid refreshment.
-Sunday C walks are generally about 5 miles long at a more leisurely pace and take place every two weeks, usually leaving the chosen venue at 10.00 and finishing at lunch time.
+Sunday C walks are generally 4 to 6 miles long at a more leisurely pace and take place every two weeks, usually leaving the chosen venue at 10.00 and finishing at lunch time.
 We do not include a pub lunch as booking on a Sunday can be problematic.